lovekesh13/Edmunds_lift_text_analytics/README.md

 SCHOOL PROJECT
 User Generated Content Analytics
-PDF and Python notebook contains the overview of whole project along with how it was done.
+Python notebook is attached
+PDF contains the walkthrough of the whole code.
+What I did, How I did and at some location why I did it.